River Basins of Caquetá, Apaporis, and Putumayo »

-Chiribiquete National Park is located in the heart of the Colombian Amazon and is one of the few places where the fauna and flora of the Guiana Shield, Orinoco savannas, and Amazon rainforest converge.
-This leads to incredible biodiversity in the pristine and remote rainforest with table mountains that reach up to 1,000 meters in height.
-The area is largely unexplored which makes it one of the most important wilderness areas in the world.
-Furthermore, the presence of indigenous groups still living in isolation in this area makes Chiribiquete also a cultural heritage that was recognized by UNESCO as a mixed World Heritage site.
+Chiribiquete National Park is located in the heart of the Colombian Amazon and is characterized by its biogeographical uniqueness, where the fauna and flora of the Guiana Shield, Orinoco savannas, the Andes Mountain range and Amazon rainforest converge.
+This leads to incredibly rich biodiversity in the pristine and remote rainforest, with tepuy table-top mountains that reach up to 1,000 meters in height.
+These tepuys are also sites of great archaeological importance and contain thousands of ancient rock paintings.
+Furthermore, the presence of indigenous groups still living in isolation in this area also makes Chiribiquete a culturally important place that requires protection against unauthorized exploration, colonization and unregulated economies.
+UNESCO declared it a mixed World Heritage site in 2018.

 Quick Facts

-• Name of project: Protection of Chiribiquete National Park and its Greater Landscape
+• Name of project: Protection of Serranía de Chiribiquete National Park

 • Project start: 2014